 Scissors

-You’ll also need to have a good pair of scissors.
-These aren’t your fabric or paper scissors; just a good pair of craft scissors that you can use to cut pieces of vinyl and cardstock with, along with the occasional plastic wrap, etc.
+You’ll also need a good pair of scissors.
+These aren’t your fabric or paper scissors; they’re simply good craft scissors that you can use to cut pieces of vinyl and cardstock, along with the occasional plastic wrap, etc.

 Craft Glue

-If you’re going to work with fabric or cardstock you must have craft glue.
+If you’re going to work with fabric or cardstock, you’ll need a good adhesive.
 Craft glue is much stronger than Elmer’s.
-It can bond many different materials.
-E6000 is a common brand which many crafters use.
-I use it, also use Aleene’s Tacky Glue and Bearly Art Precision Craft Glue.
+It can bond to many different materials.
+E6000 is a common brand that many Cricut crafters use.
+I also use Aleene’s Tacky Glue and Bearly Art Precision Craft Glue.

 General Office Supplies

-Rubber bands, binder clips, pens, pencils and post-its have come in handy.
-I have a small desk that I keep these office supplies in.
-I use drawer organizers to separate the supplies, but you can certainly easily make some custom fit and cute ones!
+Rubber bands, binder clips, pens, pencils, and Post-its have come in handy.
+I keep these office supplies on a small desk.
+I use drawer organizers to separate the supplies, but you can certainly easily make some custom-fit and cute ones!

 5-Size Desk Drawer Organizer Trays Storage Tray for Makeup, Jewelries, Utensils in Bedroom Dresser, Office and Kitchen, Clear